FunnyLamma/Helpful-Code-Snippets/README.md

 These are just some useful code snipits for different lauguages, for you to use.

 If you would like to add somthing, send a pull request.

+Some are pretty basic, and some are pretty advanced.